Europe set for two new gigafactories as it lures battery makers

 By Supantha Mukherjee and Victoria Waldersee

-STOCKHOLM/BERLIN, May 12 (Reuters) - Two electric vehicle battery makers plan to spend around 10 billion euros ($11 billion) on factories in Europe, they said on Friday, a big win in the region's subsidy race with the U.S.
+STOCKHOLM/BERLIN, May 12 (Reuters) - Two electric vehicle battery makers plan to spend around 10 billion euros ($11 billion) on factories in Europe, they said on Friday, after Europe loosened state aid rules for green industry projects in a bid to win the subsidy race with the U.S.

-Both plants will start construction in 2026, employ thousands of people and supply batteries to European car makers.
+Both plants will start production in 2026, employ thousands of people and supply batteries to European car makers.

-Sweden's Northvolt said it is set to pick Heide in northern Germany for its factory as long as subsidies are approved, after months of worry that it would opt for an investment in North America over Europe, while Taiwan's ProLogium announced a plant in the French city of Dunkirk.
+After months of worry that it would opt for an investment in North America over Europe, Sweden's Northvolt said it is set to pick Heide in northern Germany for its factory as long as subsidies are approved, estimated by one source close to the matter to be over 600 million euros.

+Taiwan's ProLogium, meanwhile, announced a new plant in the French city of Dunkirk after France offered deal sweeteners and competitive power prices, executives from the company said.

+With Taiwan a focal point in tensions between Washington and Beijing, the company also wanted to secure a base overseas.

-Europe, home to carmakers such as Volkswagen VOWG_p.DE and BMW BMWG.DE, has been trying to lower dependency on Asian countries for batteries that will power green electric cars.
+Europe, home to carmakers such as Volkswagen VOWG_p.DE and BMW BMWG.DE, has been trying to lower dependency on Asian countries for batteries that will power green electric cars, though the region still relies heavily on Asia for sourcing and processing raw materials like lithium, cobalt and manganese.

+Volkswagen was expected to announce a battery plant location in Europe late last year but said in March it is awaiting more clarity from Europe on subsidies before making a decision.

+For Northvolt, Europe's 'Temporary Crisis and Transition Framework' (TCTF) which simplifies conditions for countries to grant aid to green projects and allowed Germany more freedom in offering support for the battery plant, helped firm up its plans to build in the region, a spokesperson said.

 Northvolt, alongside Volkswagen, is the furthest ahead among just a handful of European players paving the way for a home-grown battery industry, with a large chunk of planned capacity in Europe to be owned by Asian players.

-Both Germany and France had to sweeten the subsidy pot after the United States last year unveiled major tax subsidies to cut carbon emissions to boost domestic manufacturing, giving the battery makers an attractive alternative.
+Both Germany and France sweetened the subsidy pot after the U.S. last year unveiled its major tax subsidies to boost domestic manufacturing.

-The subsidies for Northvolt, estimated to be around half a billion euros, would be the first provided by Germany from Europe's new 'Temporary Crisis and Transition Framework', adopted in response to Russia's invasion of Ukraine and expanded this year to support green transition projects.
+The subsidies for Northvolt would be the first provided by Germany under Europe's TCTF programme, adopted in response to Russia's invasion of Ukraine and expanded this year to support green transition projects.

-A second plant could also be constructed in parallel elsewhere, a Northvolt spokesperson said, indicating the decision to build in Germany did not exclude the possibility of a further plant in North America.
+A second plant could also be constructed in parallel elsewhere, a Northvolt spokesperson said, including in North America.

 Foreign and domestic companies have invested in Germany to feed its growing EV industry.
 CATL 300750.SZ, which has been expanding rapidly outside China, is ramping up production of its plant near Erfurt in Germany and BASF BASFn.DE is building a battery materials site in Schwarzheide, eastern Germany.

-U.S. Microvast MVST.O, meanwhile, already built a factory in Ludwigsfelde, south of Berlin.
+U.S. Microvast MVST.O, meanwhile, built a factory in Ludwigsfelde, south of Berlin.

-For ProLogium, French President Emmanuel Macron lobbied for the factory to beat out other contestants like Germany and the Netherlands, offering deal sweeteners and competitive power prices, executives from the Taiwanese company said.

 Battery maker Northvolt in talks to hire IPO banks -sources